 |Notes: Measurements and pricing do not include easily detachable parts, such as add-on or interchangeable lenses or optional viewfinders.|

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The M6 was launched at a markedly lower price (by 88 percent) than the 1D, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon 1D features an APS-H sensor and the Canon M6 an APS-C sensor.
 The sensor area in the M6 is 39 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.